CIT85/files/w6_css.md

 - Submit your GitHub history URL for the w6_css folder
 - Tell me in canvas you are taking a break
 - I will review and give you feedback on work completed to-date.
-- Complete by following Chapter 15 and 16 Monday Morning
+- Complete by following Chapter 15 and 16 Thursday
 - Late submissions allowed with a 10% penalty.
 - Reach out if you need help.